-Still within the cerebrum, the limbic system is a group of structures on the medial aspect of each hemisphere and the diencephalon, and is more a functional system than an anatomical one.
-The limbic system is the "emotional brain", participating in the creation of emotional states such as fear, anger, pleasure, affection, arousal, etc. and processing vivid memories associated with those states.
+Still within the cerebrum, the limbic system is a group of structures on the medial aspect of each hemisphere and the diencephalon.
+It is more of a functional system than an anatomical one.
+The limbic system is the "emotional brain", participating in the creation of emotional states such as fear, pleasure, anger, affection, arousal, etc. and processing vivid memories associated with those states.
 Various parts of the limbic system are complex, one example is the cingulate gyrus, it is involved in memory retrieval, planning, and processing spatial information.
 It allows us to shift between thoughts.
 It also functions to interpret painful stimuli as unpleasant, thus aiding in learning and memory.

 The amygdala ('almond') is central in the limbic system for processing fear and stimulates a sympathetic response to it.
 The amygdala enables us to recognize menacing facial expressions in others and to detect the precise gaze of someone who is looking at us.
-It is also involved in the positive emotional recognition of faces, for instance seeing a picture of your grandmother and giving an emotional connection with it.
+It is also involved in the positive emotional recognition of faces, for instance seeing a picture of a person you like and giving an emotional connection with it.